Summer is finally here and the swimming pool in your home will take center stage once again.

-As a proud pool owner, you want to find ways to make your area a place you can relax.
-During the day, you won't have to do anything.
-What majestic body of water doesn't already catch the eye in an outdoor living space (or indoor one), after all?
+As a proud pool owner, you need to find ways to make your pool a safe and inviting space throughout the day and in the night.
+During the day, you won't have to do much.
+What majestic body of water doesn't catch the eye in an outdoor living space (or indoor one), after all?

 Benefits of Lighting Your Swimming Pool

 Tasteful lighting can make your pool area a place to gather with friends and family.
 You can also use your lighting to create an ambiance.
 Lighting, after all, affects mood.
 Soft light, in particular, makes the environment more relaxing.

-Lighting your swimming pool from above is the most practical way to illuminate your pool and the surrounding area.
+The most common way of illuminating your pool is by mounting your lights to surrounding standing structures like pergolas or nearby trees.
 For example, you can attach our bronze CAST classic niche light under the eaves of a building or another surface.
-You can use our CAST LED mini wash lights in a similar way.
+You can use our CAST Classic Tree Lights similarly.

-3. Illuminate your path
+3. Illuminate Your Path

 The location of your pool will impact the type of lighting you use to illuminate the area.
 You should take advantage of tall objects around the pool for illumination.

 For example, you can tactfully use outdoor lights to highlight the path or area surrounding your pool.
-Recessed floor lighting, like our recessed mini narrow spot up light, can be used to illuminate your yard.
+Recessed floor lighting, like our Recessed Mini narrow Spot Up Light, can be used to illuminate your yard.

-4. Highlight your stairs
+4. Highlight Your Stairs